wikipedia.org

 Inventor(s): DAINYS REMIGIJUS

-Also published as: // UA80641 // WO2005023647 // LT2003081 //
+Also published as: // UA80641 // WO2005023647 //

-LT5212
+LT2003081 // LT5212

 Abstract -- A man-powered

-ornithopter-sailplane, which has one or two
+ornithopter-sailplane, which has one or two pair of flapping

-and controlling-guiding mechanisms.
-Femoral arms are fixed to the torso
+moving-flying and controlling-guiding mechanisms.
+Femoral arms

-base from which the movements for the wings flapping with respect to
+are fixed to the torso base from which the movements for the

-axles inclined to a horizontal direction are transmitted through the
+direction are transmitted through the intermediate links of a

-intermediate links of a cinematic chain.
-The wings comprise a row of
+cinematic chain.
+The wings comprise a row of rotational rods

-panels which produced during flapping, in a closed or turned position
+which produced during flapping, in a closed or turned position

-thereof, aerodynamic profiles and corresponding lifting and propulsion
+thereof, aerodynamic profiles and corresponding lifting and

-aerodynamic forces.; The controlling-guiding movements are transmitted
+propulsion aerodynamic forces.; The controlling-guiding

-from the humeral arms to the flapping wings by means of movable ball
+flapping wings by means of movable ball joints.
+The diversity

-hang-glider wing make it possible to control the flight.
+wing make it possible to control the flight.

 CN1061193

-Inventor(s): BAISHOU
+Inventor(s): BAISHOU GAO

 Abstract -- The " manpower

-flight device " provides a flight vehicle
+flight device " provides a flight vehicle which uses the

-not only a kind of traffic tool, but also can be used as a physical
+a kind of traffic tool, but also can be used as a physical

 traning equipment and recreational tool.
-Said flight device has the
+Said flight device

-wings so as to pledge providing the necessary lifting force, and its
+pair of fixed wings so as to pledge providing the necessary

-lower layer is a pair of movable " bird wings ", which can be flapped
+lifting force, and its lower layer is a pair of movable " bird

-up and down as bird wings by means of the combination action of
+means of the combination action of flayer's foot-treading and

-flight device is made from aluminium alloy material and its wing film
+device is made from aluminium alloy material and its wing film

 is made of high-quality nylon.